Afoot and light-hearted I take to the open road, Healthy, free, the world before me… –Walt Whitman

 – Be aware of your surroundings and always listen to your girly intuitions.
 If you feel uncomfortable in a situation, leave.

-– Try to get in legal taxis ONLY (this depends on the city, but they must all have a municipally logo)
+– Try to get in legal taxis ONLY (this depends on the city, but they must all have a municipally logo).
+Try the Easy Taxi App (similar to Cabify), it’s pretty save and legal.

 – Pickpocketing is a common thing in public transportation.
 Use pickpocket proof clothing and keep you backpack in front when of you if riding a bus.